rust-lang/rust/doc/tutorial.md

 ## Anatomy of a Rust program

-In its simplest form, a Rust program is simply a `.rs` file with some types and functions defined in it.
+In its simplest form, a Rust program is a `.rs` file with some types and functions defined in it.
 If it has a `main` function, it can be compiled to an executable.
 Rust does not allow code that's not a declaration to appear at the top level of the file—all statements must